whooosreading/docker_sinatra_template/README.md

 - References to `username/appname` or `appname` in `script/*`
 - Names of environment variables in docker-compose-production.yml
 - Port mapping in both docker-compose files
+- NewRelic:
+  - Customize `app/config/newrelic.yml` and uncomment the require in `app/config/newrelic_rpm`; OR
+  - Remove that file, comment out the newrelic_rpm gem in the production group, and remove the commented-out require in `app/config/newrelic_rpm`

 ## Commands